Ugandan space initiatives: Amateur effort

 The African Space Research Program is a private volunteer space advocacy group that has pursued a DIY aviation program, with the goal of simulating and preparing for eventual spaceflight.
 The team was founded by Chris Nsamba after he collaborated on a homebuilt aircraft project in the United States, and resolved to build the first Ugandan-designed homebuilt (the "African Skyhawk") upon his return.
 Nsamba believes it will be capable of flying at an altitude of 80,000 ft.
 The aircraft is being put together, with the help of 600 volunteers, in Nsamba's mother's backyard in Ntinda, a suburb of Kampala.

 The group has also built a "Cadimalla Space Observer", for aerial photography, which they plan to send up with a high-altitude balloon.
 Jinja Airport is planned to be used for these efforts.

-Nsamba, has developed ambitious plans for an eventual spaceplane (the "Dynacraft Spaceship") to send to orbit by 2017, and has also taken on the responsibility of training his volunteers, drawing on his background as a student of astronomy.
+Nsamba, had developed ambitious plans for an eventual spaceplane (the "Dynacraft Spaceship") to send to orbit by 2017, and has also taken on the responsibility of training his volunteers, drawing on his background as a student of astronomy.
 When asked how he would simulate the effects of zero-gravity, Nsamba said: "I've got a jet engine on order, so I'm planning to build a tunnel, put the engine at one end and when I throw a guy in he'll float in a similar way to how he would in space."

 The program has been sustained by donations from around the world, and from 2011, funding has also been supplied by the Ugandan government.
 A spokesman for the Department of Science and Technology said: "I applaud their ambition ...
 It provides an opportunity for Africans in general and Ugandans in particular to participate in space science and research instead of being spectators."
 Flight engineers from the Civil Aviation Authority have been assigned to review and advise the team.
 However, the head of safety at the Civil Aviation Authority subsequently reported to a Parliamentary science committee that all space activities are illegal in Uganda.